pcclarke/3pats/_posts/2015-10-13-libertine-stats.markdown

 date:   2015-10-13 20:00:00
 ---

-Today, this flyer arrived in my mailbox:
+Today, this flyer arrived in my mailbox from the Liberal party in Burnaby North – Seymour for Terry Beech:
 ![Thanks, Terry Beech!]({{ site.baseurl }}/img/2015/10/13/lib_flyer.jpg)

-Now I'm not a supporter of raising the minimum wage – I don't think it shouldn't be set by the federal government – but I'm sure that more than 1% of Canadian workers are on minimum wage.
-Or rather, that more than 1% of the workforce would be affected by raising the minimum wage to $15.
+Now I'm not a supporter of raising the minimum wage – I don't think it should be set by the federal government – but I'm sure that more than one percent of Canadian workers are on minimum wage.
+So I would think that more than one percent of workers would be affected by raising the minimum wage to $15.

-Here's how many workers were on minimum wage in 2014:
+Here's the percentage of workers on minimum wage in 2014 for the provinces and Canada as a whole:

 <div id="minTip" class="hidden">
 	<p id="tipTop"><strong><span id="tipProv"></span></strong></p>
-	<p class="tipInfo"><span id="tipPercent"></span>% of workers on minimum wage</p>
+	<p class="tipInfo"><span id="tipPercent"></span> of workers on minimum wage</p>
 </div>
 <div id="minWageChart"></div>